LeMoiz/DirContentAggregator/README.md

   ```

 ## Output
 The script creates an output file named `output_file.<output_file_suffix>` in the current working directory.
-This file contains the traversed content of all matched files, with each file's content prefixed by a header indicating its source.
+This file contains the traversed content of all matched files.

 ## Error Handling
 - Files that cannot be read due to encoding issues are skipped with a warning.